matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 today.
 From discussions and research while writing this MSC there are moderation benefits to using a separate field for mentions:

-* The number of mentions is trivially limited by moderation tooling.
+* The number of mentions is trivially limited by moderation tooling, e.g. it may be appropriate for a community room to only allow 10 mentions.
+Events not abiding by this could be rejected automatically (or users could be banned automatically).
 * Various forms of "mention bombing" are no longer possible.
 * It is simpler to collect metrics on how mentions are being used (it is no longer necessary to process the textual `body` for every user's display name and local